mikemwai/cheatsheets/GitHub.md

 ```sh
   git checkout  -- filename
 ```
+  `NOTE:` `git checkout --filename` can also be used to revert a file to it's last committed state.

 - Recover a deleted file after accidentally running `git rm`:
 ```sh
   git reset HEAD filename